Christians and oral sex – what is okay for a fun spicy Christian marriage?

 Ask God to help you uncover these things and then with His help, face them head on.

 – You can swallow semen; it is not harmful!
-(Interesting myth – There’s an African tale that brides will grow a little round on the hips because of the abundance of semen in her system!
-Tall tale! : ) But my point?
-It is palatable.
+(Interesting myth – There’s an African tale that says brides will grow a little round on the hips because of the abundance of semen in her system!
+Tall tale! : ) But see my point?
+It won’t kill you lol.

 – You can use hands too; just add lube for a more pleasurable feel.

-Aaand that’s what I think about oral sex!
-For a more theological perspective, check out these thought – Is oral sex okay?
+For a more theological perspective on “is oral sex a sin”, check out these thought – Is oral sex okay?

 Finally here are the videos!